Dr Joanna Morgan

 Lymphoedema

 Swelling of a limb or the breast due to poor lymphatic drainage.
-It can occur after lymph node surgery.
+It can occur after lymph node surgery and/or radiotherapy.
 The risk of lymphoedema can be reduced and treatment is available to deal with this condition.

 Pathology